yudong-94/personal-website/projects/data viz/MakeOverMonday0219.md

 As [the dataset provided this week](https://data.world/makeovermonday/2018w8-where-does-your-medicine-come-from) is rather simple and straightforward - country, year, and its drugs and medicine export, to understand more about the whole picture of world trade of drugs and medicine, and to make these numbers more comparable, I spent some time to find the [drugs and medicine import data](https://www.trademap.org/Country_SelProduct_TS.aspx?nvpm=1|||||3004|||4|1|1|1|2|1|2|1|1) and [GDP by country data](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?view=map).
-You know, finding data and cleaning data is always the beginning part, and sometimes, the most time-consuming part of an analysis/ visualization.
+You know, finding data and cleaning data is always the beginning part, and sometimes, the most time-consuming part of an analysis/ visualization:)
 I normalized all the absolute imports / exports values by the GDP of that country, to see how much this section of international trade counted to the commerce of the whole country.

 Below is my dashboard.
 You can drag the slider to observe the trade pattern from 2013 to 2017, and hover on the countries to see the imports and exports volume.